OtemPsych/OtemBot/README.md

 ## Commands

-* `/autoplay`: Toggle queue autoplay which keeps playing related songs.
+* `/autoplay`: Toggle queue autoplay which continues playing related songs once the queue is empty.
 * `/disconnect`: Disconnect the bot from the voice channel.
 * `/help`: List all commands available.
 * `/pause`: Pause the current song.